evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/collections.rst

         Remove all elements from the deque leaving it with length 0.

-    .. method:: copy()

-        Create a shallow copy of the deque.

-        .. versionadded:: 3.5

     .. method:: count(x)

         Count the number of deque elements equal to *x*.